 If you’re having trouble making an appointment in King County, call Public Health — Seattle & King County at 206-477-3977 from 8 a.m. to 7 p.m.
 Monday through Friday, or email at email@example.com.

-A team of four guerrilla techies have launched the state’s first one-stop site to find available vaccine appointments — covidwa.com — but another warning: The site offers no solace from the vaccine system’s main problem, which is a lack of doses.
+A team of four guerrilla techies has launched the state’s first one-stop site to find available vaccine appointments — covidwa.com — but another warning: The site offers no solace from the vaccine system’s main problem, which is a lack of doses.

 If you still need help, you can request access to the closed Facebook group called “Find a COVID shot WA,” where neighbors are volunteering assistance.

-Step 4: Get vaccinated and continue to wear a mask
+Step 4: Get vaccinated

 After you get your first shot, you’ll need to wait either three or four weeks before getting a second shot, depending which vaccine you received.